Last updated on July 1st, 2025 at 11:27 am

 - Make Kegels a part of other activities.
 You can do kegels while watching TV, reading a book, or sitting at your desk.

-So, commonly people question how long will it take to recover?
+So, commonly, people question how long it will take to recover.

 You must keep doing this for 2 to 3 months; the more you do, the sooner its effect will be visible.
 But do it for at least 2 to 3 months to see its impact.